Here’s the thing:

 For most people, winter is the best time to stay inside and snuggle in the warmth of cozy blankets and enjoy hot drinks.
 But for photographers, this the best chance to capture splendid sceneries to help expand their portfolio.

 There seems to be something magical about having a blanket of white snow cover mountain tops, bare tree branches and the ground.
-It makes even the most familiar surrounding look surreal and marvelous.
+It makes even the most familiar surrounding look surreal and marvellous.

 And photographers know better than anyone to pass on this rare opportunity.